Overview

 Termination of Advisory Relationship

-A client's investment management agreement may be terminated by either party upon ten (10)
+A client's investment advisory agreement may be terminated by either party upon ten (10) days’

-days’ written notice to the other party.
-Termination of client agreements shall not affect
+written notice to the other party.
+Termination of client agreements shall not affect transactions

-transactions entered prior to termination.
-In the event of termination of this service, advisory
+entered prior to termination.
+In the event of termination of this service, advisory fees will be

-fees will be pro-rated from the date ten days after Osprey receives written notice of termination
+pro-rated from the date ten days after Osprey receives written notice of termination from a client

-from a client through the end of the quarter for which the fee was prepaid.
-Any prepaid and
+through the end of the quarter for which the fee was prepaid.
+Any prepaid and unearned fees

-unearned fees will be promptly refunded.
-If a client adds substantial assets to their account
+will be promptly refunded.
+If a client adds substantial assets to their account during a quarter,

 Mutual Fund and ETF Fees and Expenses